coolbananas202/policy/index.md

 - Customization options
 - Stored locally on your device

-### Web Data
+### Website Data
 - URLs you are visiting while actively using our service
-- Elements of webpages you are sometimes when starting our service
+- HTML elements of active webpage occasionally when running our service

 ## How We Use Your Information